-No Commission employee shall accept any outside employment that creates a conflict of interest.
+Commission employees shall not accept any outside employment that prevents them from performing the duties and responsibilities for their position or creates a conflict of interest.

 Employees failing to comply with the standards outlined below are subject to disciplinary action up to and including termination.